We're replacing Inga Road Bridge, Milford

 We’re progressing designs and once ready, we’ll share our plans with the community.

-While the bridge replacement will be a “like for like” bridge, we are still investigating the specific details to ensure it meets modern standards and community needs.
+While the bridge replacement will be a “like for like” bridge, we are still investigating specific details to ensure it meets modern standards and community needs.

 What we're planning